Myth Social anxiety is just shyness — you'll grow out of it

 What Social Anxiety Actually Is

 At its core, social anxiety is driven by a deeply held belief — usually unconscious — that other people are constantly evaluating you, and that their judgment will be catastrophic.
 Your brain treats a work presentation the way it would treat a physical threat: full alarm mode.
 Heart pounding, face flushing, mind going blank.
 Not because you're broken, but because your threat-detection system has learned to classify social situations as dangerous.
+In the AI era, this fear often intertwines with an identity crisis about your worth in a world where machines seem to outperform humans.
 This is the same fight-or-flight response that drives all anxiety — but tuned specifically to social cues.

 The key word there is learned.
 And what has been learned can be unlearned.